-Combining Lean tools and the Six Sigma methodology has become popular during the last five years.
-However, most of these efforts were focused on manufacturing operations.
+Combining Lean tools and the Six Sigma methodology has become popular.
+However, most of these efforts remain focused on manufacturing operations.
 The experience of a European life insurance provider highlights the lessons learned from transferring Lean from the shop floor to the office, as well as providing a deployment model that integrates Lean, Six Sigma and process management.

 A First Attempt at Integrating Lean and Six Sigma